dayseanm04/network/CCNA/Configuring-Spanning-Tree/task-configs/task2.md

 You should see:
 - SW1 is the secondary root bridge for VLAN 2
-- Bridge ID priority around 28674 (higher than the primary bridge ID priority for VLAN 1)
+- Bridge ID priority is 28674 (higher than the primary bridge ID priority for VLAN 1)

 ---